chimbori/templatefuncs/README.md

   // Output: "Status: active"
   ```

-## Contributing
+# Contributing

 Contributions are welcome!
-Please ensure:
-- Ensure that all tests continue to pass: `task test`.
-Install [Task](https://taskfile.dev/) if not already available.
+- Ensure that all tests continue to pass: Run `task test`.
+  - Install [Task](https://taskfile.dev/) if not already installed.
 - Please add comprehensive tests & documentation for any newly-added functions.